crdant/replicated-salesforce-fulfillment/README.md

 [![Integrating the Replicated Platform into Your Sales Process](https://cdn.loom.com/sessions/thumbnails/a07b98c049e24132933a410edeaa55b3-with-play.gif)](https://www.loom.com/share/a07b98c049e24132933a410edeaa55b3)

+## Background

+Integrating license management into their sales process is a common requirement for software vendors using the Replicated Platform.
+While Replicated focuses on distribution and installation, many vendors need to streamline their sales process and automate license generation directly from their CRM.

+This project arose from discussions with Replicated customers about how to bridge the gap between their sales processes and the license management capabilities of the Replicated platform.
+The goal was to create a seamless workflow that would allow sales teams to generate licenses automatically as part of their normal without requiring manual intervention or switching between systems.

 ## Architecture

 The solution involves components in the vendor's Salesforce org, the